Winona State University’s Investment in Energy Efficient Upgrades

-Located in south Minnesota on an island along the Mississippi River, Winona State University (WSU) is a comprehensive regional public university with a sister campus in Rochester, Minn.
+Located in South Minnesota on an island along the Mississippi River, Winona State University (WSU) is a comprehensive regional public university with a sister campus in Rochester, Minnesota.
 WSU is home to over 7,000 students and is one the state’s most sustainable campuses.
 Since 2007, WSU has been committed to implementing campus-wide sustainability initiatives including the installation of a seed garden, the use of indoor hydroponic gardens at select dining halls and what is known as the “Sustainability House,” a university initiative to demonstrate green building practices and conscientious use of the land.
-McKinstry has been proud to partner with the university on a $12 million Leading Energy Savings & Sustainability (LESS) project; another example of WSU’s steadfast commitment to sustainability on their campus.
+McKinstry has been proud to partner with the university on the $12 million Leading Energy Savings & Sustainability (LESS) project; another example of WSU’s steadfast commitment to sustainability on their campus.

 In addition to four solar carports in the Integrated Wellness Complex parking lot, a key feature of the project is six rooftop solar photovoltaic (PV) arrays installed at Haake Hall, Helble Hall, Kirkland Hall, McCown Gym, Wabasha Recreation Center and the Integrated Wellness Complex itself.
-The on-site solar PV will provide between 10% to 12% of WSU’s annual electricity consumption while reducing CO2 emissions by 9,670,000 pounds, which is equivalent to driving the average passenger vehicle more than 11 million miles.
+The on-site solar PV provides between 10% to 12% of WSU’s annual electricity consumption while reducing CO2 emissions by 9,670,000 pounds, which is equivalent to driving the average passenger vehicle more than 11 million miles.

 Location: